nicholasbard/teknonaturalist/3_Running_teknonaturalist/Running_teknonaturalist_with_Snakemake_Overview.md

 snakemake --cores 20 --snakefile Snakefile data/final/{ERR2026264,ERR2026266}.ITSx
 ```

 8. Once fungal detection has finished, fungal classification may be executed using DNAbarcoder (Vu et al 2022).
-We have provided classification scripts that pool all samples in a dataset with a unique filename prefix (e.g., SRR92) and classify them as a batch ("Fungal.ITS.classifier") which may be run from the command line.
-The provided classification scripts format output data that is easily readable into R. Prior to using, verify 'teknonaturalist/dnabarcoder' directory exists with all necessary scripts from the Github (https://github.com/vuthuyduong/dnabarcoder).
-Prior to using, verify that teknonaturalist/dnabarcoder/ITS.refs directory with configured databases.
+We have provided classification scripts that pool all samples in a dataset with a unique filename prefix (e.g., SRR92) and classify them as a batch by running [Fungal.ITS.classifier.sh](/Fungal.ITS.classifier.sh) which may be run from the command line (see [Steps_for_Fungal.ITS.classifier.md](/4_Running_DNAbarcoder/Steps_for_Fungal.ITS.classifier.md) ).
+The provided classification scripts format output data that is easily readable into R. Prior to using, verify 'teknonaturalist/dnabarcoder' directory exists with all necessary scripts from their [Github repo](https://github.com/vuthuyduong/dnabarcoder).
+Prior to using, verify teknonaturalist/dnabarcoder/ITS.refs directory is present with configured databases (see [README.md](/README.md)).

 9. R may be used to identify contigs that have flanking support at the class taxonomic rank.
 We have provided an [example using Betula data](https://github.com/nicholasbard/tekno-manuscript-analysis/blob/main/analyze.5.8S.R), which may be edited as needed.